-And in Manitoba, there was an environmental victory that will protect people, pets and wildlife populations.
+This Earth Day, we’re celebrating an important environmental victory that will protect people, pets and wildlife populations in Manitoba from cosmetic pesticides.

-Pesticide-ban opponents say that Health Canada’s approval and regulation of pesticides makes them safe.
-Wrong.
+While pesticide-ban opponents claim that Health Canada’s approval and regulation of pesticides makes them safe, this is far from the truth.

 Scientific and medical literature reveals that pesticide exposure poses serious health risks.
 These can include cancer risks among children, as well as reproductive and respiratory problems.

-Today’s legislation puts prevention first.
-Reducing exposure to pesticides is still the best way to protect your health, and the health of Manitobans.
+Today’s legislation to ban certain cosmetic pesticides puts prevention first.
+Reducing exposure to pesticides is still the best way to protect your health, and the health of all Manitobans.

 New Brunswick, 2009